 Our highest endeavour as educators and parents, must be to develop free human beings who of themselves are able to give purpose and direction to their lives.

-The Steiner approach is based on an understanding of the relevance of the different phases of child development and strives to support each of these stages:
+The Waldorf approach is based on an understanding of the relevance of the different phases of child development and strives to support each of these stages:

 - Birth to 7: development of the will

 It sets out to develop creativity, initiative, social responsibility and moral awareness in the child rather than merely filling the child with facts.

 Formal learning of the three R’s does not feature in the Waldorf Early Years curriculum in the belief that a child will learn these skills more effectively when he/she has had plenty of time and opportunity to develop socially, emotionally and physically first in an enabling and harmonious environment.

 Our experience has shown that learning comes easily and joyfully when it is offered when a child is developmentally ready.

 The foundation skills in literacy and numeracy are laid through an environment focusing on hands-on activity and play and where language and communication are acquired through a rich oral tradition.

 The Waldorf curriculum is non-denominational and respects the individual beliefs of families.
 Children of all ethnic or religious backgrounds are welcome to our kindergarten.
 The teachers and their assistants lead by example and provide an environment which respects individual differences.

 The education is based on the notion that everything which surrounds the child, both visible and invisible, has an impact on the child.
 Very careful consideration is given to the impact of everything in the kindergarten environment to ensure that it is gentle to the eye, ear and all the senses of the young child.
 The physical space is designed to be home-like and as free from exterior distraction as possible.